Krish-s/Pandas/README.md

 Now the correlation theory and the hypothis theory can be checked based on the requirements.

 Data visualization is studied with plotyly express library as px.
-The dateset is loaded and it is visualized as bar,area,scatter,line graphs and the data is understood by visualisation using python.
+The dateset is loaded and it is visualized as bar,area,scatter,line graphs and the data is understood by visualisation using python.The values for x axis and y axis are given and the graph is visualized first and then topic for the graph is changed , hover_name given ,then animation_frame is used to animate the datset as per the requirement .

 Evalution of the train database in pandas.